Dinaric Alps > Velika Kapela GROUP > Bijele and Samarske stijene

 6. On so-called «13th kilometers» (13 km measuring from Mrkopalj) you can turn left for Samarske stijene and Ratkovo montain hut.

 7. Another 2 and half kilometers forward there is also another path that can take you to Samarske stijene and its summit.

 All abovementioned hiking paths are marked.

 If you come from Mrkopalj or Begovo Razdolje (also from Rijeka, Ljubljana or Zagreb) directions you should take the same Tuk Mrkopaljski – Jasenak non-paved forest road that has been described in previous paragraph.
-And all the points described there for ascent to Bijele and Samarske stijene are the same, but in different direction – now all your climbs will be from the road to your right,
+And all the points described there for ascent to Bijele and Samarske stijene are the same, but in different directions – now all your climbs will be from the road to your right.

 More detailed description of walks from those points to Bijele and Samarske stijene will be described on Routes page.

 4.2.
 For Velika Javornica climb

 There are two points where from you can approach Velika Javornica to start your climb.